fast-light/fastaop/readme.md

 ## Features

 - 📦 Out of the box, compatible with any project
-- 🚀 Based on Java Annotation Processing, high-performance & extensible
+- 🚀 Based on Java Annotation Processing, high-performance
 - ⚡️ Suitable for arbitrary modifiers methods, like private,protected,static etc..

 ## Guide